 Storytelling with stick people – grade 1

-I would like to invite you to join us in Spring for a beautiful and enriching weekend of Nature Art
+I would like to invite you to join us at Educating the Heart in person at one of our workshops.

 If you cannot join us in person, why not join us on line with our International On line Nature Art Program

 One of our popular PDF booklets maybe of interest to you: Storytelling with Nature: STICK PEOPLE

 Making stick people and creating stories with our creations helps renew our inner spirit and rewaken our sense of wonder – rekindling our love affair with the natural world.
 Storytelling with nature gets us back in touch with ourselves, the land, and our cultural roots.